PeterNg2333/CSCI4140-1155143402-ChromeExtension/README.md

 ## Completed Parts
 - Task 1:  Setting up Chevereto in Your Local Machine
     1. Chevereto is deployed on a local machine for testing the functionality of the Chrome extension.
 However, since I cannot use nmtan/chevereto in my window version docker, I decided to use linuxserver/chevereto (please check the docker document)

 - Task 2: Extension Setting
+  - You can modify the Cheeverto URL via this URL (popup.html).
+  - You can click "Set" button to save in local storage and reload next time.

 - Task 3: Enhancing Chevereto’s Photo Editing Feature
   - Injecting Edit with CamanJS button and showing the Photo Editor for the selected image